What is Glomerulonephritis / Nephritis / Nephrotic Syndrome?

 - Fluid overload -- congestive heart failure, pulmonary edema

 How do you Prevent Glomerulonephritis?There are no proven strategies to prevent glomerulonephritis but the behavior patterns and lifestyle modifications that can decrease risk factors can be made, like good hygiene, "safe sex" and avoiding IV drugs are helpful in preventing infections that could lead to this illness.

-since this may slow down kidney damage.
+If you have the chronic type, it is very important to control your blood pressure since this may slow down kidney damage.
 Your doctor may tell you to eat less protein.